 When all else fails

 If you absolutely cannot keep your turtle, consider one of the following options.
 Post an ad in the office of local pet stores and veterinary offices, or community publications.
 Petco and Petsmart typically allow ads to be posted.
 Some animal control agencies and humane societies will accept turtles.
-There's an adoption posting section at www.turtleforum.com, Some pet stores will accept unwanted turtles.
+Some pet stores will accept unwanted turtles.
 Most nature centers already have enough animals to care for, and not all nature centers care for turtles properly.
 If using Craigslist.org, screen potential adopters very carefully, consider making a "surrender contract" for the adopter to sign, and ask to see the driver's license of the adopter before they take the turtle, so you can verify their address.
 You can also check alternate reptile rescue options.

 If you absolutely cannot keep your turtle at this time, and cannot find a qualified home, consider humane euthanasia at the office of a qualified veterinarian.
 Although this might seem harsh, it's a humane alternative.
 There are thousands of sliders needing new homes, and quality homes are hard to come by.
 Euthanasia can be painless with limited stress if performed via injection by a qualified veterinarian.
 It is the final, selfless act of a kind and caring keeper to ensure pets have a quiet and painless end.
 DO NOT do this at home and NEVER drown or place an animal in a freezer, which results in an extremely painful death.